Hindustan Petroleum: Operations

 HPCL wholly owns two major refineries in India: one in Mumbai (west coast) with a capacity of 9.5 million tons per year, and one in Visakhapatnam (east coast) with a capacity of 13.7 million tons per year.

 In addition, HPCL holds an equity stake of 16.95% in Mangalore Refinery and Petrochemicals Limited, a company that runs a refinery in Mangalore with a capacity over 9 million tons per year.
 HMEL, a joint venture between HPCL and Mittal Energy Investments Pte.
 Ltd, operates another refinery of 11.3 million tons per year in Bathinda, Punjab.
 HPCL has signed a memorandum of understanding with the Government of Rajasthan for constructing a refinery near Barmer; it would be operated under a joint venture company called HPCL Rajasthan Refinery Limited (Popularly known as HRRL).

 HPCL also owns and operates the largest lubricant refinery in India, with a capacity of 335,000 metric tons, producing lube base oils.
 This refinery accounts for over 40% of India's total lube base oil production.
 HPCL produces over 300 grades of lubes, specialties, and greases.

 The marketing network of HPCL consists of 19 zonal offices in major cities and 145 regional offices facilitated by a supply and distribution infrastructure comprising terminals, aviation service facilities, liquefied petroleum gas bottling plants and distributors, lube filling plants and distributors, inland relay depots, and retail outlets (petrol pumps).

-HPCL has a information technology infrastructure to support its core business.
+HPCL has an information technology infrastructure to support its core business.
 The data center is at HITEC City in Hyderabad.

 According to a 2025 Financial Times investigation, the Guru Gobind Singh Refinery received multiple shipments of Russian crude oil transported part of the way on tankers listed under US and EU sanctions, involving ship-to-ship transfers offshore in the Gulf of Oman.
 The article noted that there was no evidence indicating whether the refinery’s operators were aware of the sanctioned status of the vessels.